 In an Administrative Hearing, the accused student's case is heard by the Student Conduct Administrator or a panel consisting of the Student Conduct Administrator and faculty and/or staff members.
-In an Honor Council Hearing, the case is heard by a panel of students and faculty/staff.
+In an Honor Council Hearing, the case is heard by a panel of faculty/staff with the Student Conduct Administrator present at the hearing.
 The outcome of the hearing does not vary according to the type of hearing selected.
-An accused student may request that his or her case be handled by either Administrative Hearing or Honor Council Hearing.
-However, the final determination as to the type of hearing that will be used will be made by the Student Conduct Administrator.
+An accused student may request that either an Administrative Hearing or Honor Council Hearing be used to handle his or her case.
+However, the Student Conduct Administrator will make the final determination as to the type of hearing that used.